 The beautiful low-mileage CJ-6 in the collection was purchased new in 1967 by funeral director Bill Price in Michigan, and actually served in his fleet as an off-road ambulance.
-Another beauty is the Cerulean Blue DJ-3A Surrey, formerly part of Jim and Peg Marski's Historic Civilian Jeeps Collection in Colorado.
+Another beauty is the Cerulean Blue DJ-3A Surrey, formerly part of Jim Marski's Historic Civilian Jeeps Collection in Colorado.

 Saturday morning a few volunteers helped Dave Logan line up some of the collection out front for the show & shine.
 Fred the stretched 3B was in a prime spot right beside the collection's 1964 CJ-5.